-As Payal Arora (2016) frames it, discourses around big data have an overwhelmingly positive connotation thanks to the neoliberal idea that the exploitation for profit of the poor's data by private companies will only benefit the population.
-From an economic point of view, digital welfare states are deeply intertwined with capitalist market logic and, particularly, with neoliberal doctrines that seek deep reductions in the general welfare budget, including the number of beneficiaries, the elimination of some services, the introduction of demanding and intrusive forms of conditionality of benefits, to the point that - as Alston has estated (2019) - individuals do not see themselves as subjects of rights but as service applicants (Alston, 2019, Masiero and Das, 2019).
-In this sense, it is interesting to see that A.I. systems, in their neoliberal efforts to target public resources, also classify who the poor subject is through automated mechanisms of exclusion and inclusion (López, 2020).
+As\Payal Arora frames it, discourses around big data have an overwhelmingly positive connotation thanks to the neoliberal idea that the exploitation for profit of the poor's data by private companies will only benefit the population.
+From an economic point of view, digital welfare states are deeply intertwined with capitalist market logic and particularly, with neoliberal doctrines that seek deep reductions in the general welfare budget, including the number of beneficiaries, the elimination of some services, the introduction of demanding and intrusive forms of conditionality of benefits, to the point that, as Alston has stated, individuals do not see themselves as subjects of rights but as service applicants.
+In this sense, it is interesting to see that AI systems, in their neoliberal efforts to target public resources, also classify who the poor subject is through automated mechanisms of exclusion and inclusion.